lfpaaaaa/deepfake-detector/docs/guides/WEIGHTS_DOWNLOAD_GUIDE.md

 **What happens:**
 1. Docker builds the image (~5-10 minutes first time)
-2. Copies `trufor.pth.tar` into container
+2. Copies `models/` directory (with trufor.pth.tar and vendors/) into container
-3. Copies `vendors/` folder into container
-4. Installs all Python dependencies
+3. Installs all Python dependencies
 5. Starts FastAPI server on port 8000

 **Wait for startup:**